garrandall/popular-music-data/tracks/do-you-wanna-get-funky-c-c-music-factory.md

 Everybody gather round now
 Were just chillin', groovin to the funky sound
-We dont need no special occasion
+We don't need no special occasion
 So come along, its a celebration
 Funky (a yes yes, y'all, yes yes, y'all)
 So funky, check it out, check it, check this out